-Radioactive paint on watch dials and handsCopyright © David Boettcher 2006 - 2016 all rights reserved.
+Radioactive Luminous PaintCopyright © David Boettcher 2005 - 2024 all rights reserved.

-There are broadly two types of luminous paint that a watch collector might encounter, modern luminous substances that are quite safe, or earlier paints based on radioactive substances such as radium that need treating with caution.
-Dangerous radioactive paints were gradually phased out from the 1920s until by the 1960s they were no longer applied to new watches.
-Older watches often still contain traces of radioactive paint and should be handled with care.
+There are broadly two types of luminous paint that a watch collector might encounter, modern luminous substances that are quite safe, or earlier paints based on radioactive materials such as radium that need to be treated with caution.
+These are called radioluminescent paints because their luminosity comes from radioactivity stimulating a phosphorescent material to emit light.

 None of the material on this page constitutes or should be taken as advice about handling watches or anything else with radium based paint.
 I relate what I have found out about the effects of radium based luminous paint and my own practice in dealing with old luminous paint on watches solely for the purpose of providing information and this is not to be construed as advice or recommendations.
 Old radium paint is fragile due to radiation damage over the years and it is prone to flaking and disintegrating into small particles and virtually invisible dust, all of which are radioactive, and therefore it needs to be approached and handled with great care.
 If you plan to work on anything bearing or containing radium paint at your own risk you should first read as much as you can about it and come to your own conclusions, and if in any doubt, leave well alone.

-The first category, light charged or "afterglow" luminous paints, charge up in sunlight, and in artificial light to a lesser degree.
-They work by absorbing energy from ultraviolet light and then releasing it as visible.
-This can only really be seen in the dark; although the release of visible light also happens in daylight you just can't see it.
+Light charged or “afterglow” luminous paints charge up in sunlight, and in artificial light to a lesser degree.
+They work by absorbing energy from ultraviolet light and then releasing it slowly over time as visible light.
+Although the release of visible light is continuous and happens in daylight, it is much less visible than in the dark.
 These paints tend to initially glow in the dark very brightly, but the bright glow soon fades.
 Super-LumiNova is probably the best known of this group of compounds, which also includes Luminova and Lumibrite.

 The characteristic fading of a light charged compound gives a way of checking whether an old watch or instrument has had its original radioactive paint replaced by a modern non-radioactive alternative; simply expose the item to sunlight and then take it in to a dark room.
-If it initially glows very brightly but the bright glow fades noticeably over over a short period you can be pretty sure that it is a modern light charged compound.
-You need at least some familiarity with a modern item that definitely has light charged paint because the zinc sulphide used in radioactive paint will also charge up in daylight, but it glows much less.
-If you are not very familiar with the characteristics of the two compounds then you really need to find a modern item to compare with your test piece.
-The only way to be really sure is to use a radiation detector.
+If it initially glows very brightly, but the brightness fades noticeably over a short period of time, you can be pretty sure that it is a modern light charged compound.
+You need at least some familiarity with a modern item that definitely has light charged paint because the zinc sulphide used as a phosphor in radioactive paint will also charge up in daylight, but it glows in the dark much less.
+If you are not very familiar with the characteristics of the two compounds then you really need to find a modern item to compare the time response of the glow with your test piece.
+The only way to be really sure whether radioactive material is present to use a radiation detector.

-Some vintage watches, especially military watches, and also devices such as gun sights and aircraft cockpit instruments, had the numerals and hands made luminous or "glow in the dark" by painting them with "radioluminescent" paint where the glow from the paint is caused by nuclear radiation.
+Some vintage watches, especially military watches, and also devices such as gun sights and aircraft cockpit instruments, had the numerals and hands made luminous or “glow in the dark” by painting them with radioluminescent paint, where the glow from the paint is caused by radiation from radium causing a phosphor to glow.
 This paint was not like the safe luminous compounds used in today's watches.

-The luminous paint used on Great War (WW1) era trench watches was made with a mixture of radioactive radium and a phosphor, zinc sulphide doped with an activator usually copper.
-The zinc sulphide phosphor glowed brightly when hit by radiation from the radium.
-This paint glowed all the time, day and night, without needing exposure to sunlight, and continued to glow even when stored away from the light in a drawer.
-However, after about three or four years the zinc sulphide phosphor was burned out by the continual radiation bombardment and no longer glows in the dark - but the radium has hardly changed and is still there, emitting radiation.
+The luminous paint used on World War One (WW1) era trench watches was made by combining radium salts and a phosphor, both powders, in a binder of clear varnish.
+The phosphor was zinc sulphide doped with an activator, usually copper, which glowed brightly when hit by radiation from the radium.
+This paint shone brightly all the time, day and night, without needing exposure to sunlight, and continued to glow even when stored away from light.
+However, after about three or four years the zinc sulphide phosphor was burned out by the continual radiation bombardment and no longer glows in the dark - but the radium has hardly decayed at all and is still there, emitting radiation.

 Article from November 1915